polynetwork/poly-bridge/README.md

 # Poly Bridge

-Here are API provided by PolyBridge.
+This file involves essential APIs provided by PolyBridge and describes how to......

 ## API